ozoneplatform/ozp-ansible/README.md

 `vault_unencrypted.yml` file over top of `vault.yml`.
 The only consequence of this is that you won't be able to connect to our Jenkins build server to retrieve pre-built artifacts

-We haven't had a particular need for Ansible's Hosts or Groups features yet, so you may notice random group names and ad hoc sets of hosts.

 ## Ansible Variables
 * inventory variables